-On September 27, 2017, a hearing panel of the Canadian Patented Medicine Prices Review Board (PMPRB) issued a decision in a previously pending administrative pricing matter that Alexion had excessively priced Soliris in a manner inconsistent with the Canadian pricing rules and guidelines.
+On September 27, 2017, a hearing panel of the Canadian Patented Medicine Prices Review Board (PMPRB) issued a decision in a previously pending administrative pricing matter that we had excessively priced Soliris in a manner inconsistent with the Canadian pricing rules and guidelines.
 In its decision, the PMPRB ordered Alexion to decrease the price of Soliris to an upper limit based upon pricing in certain other countries, and to forfeit excess revenues for the period between 2009 and 2017.
 The amount of excess revenues was not determined to be a material amount.
 In October 2017, Alexion filed an application for judicial review of the PMPRB's decision in the Federal Court of Canada.
-At this time, we cannot predict the duration, scope or outcome of these judicial review proceedings or any appeals that may follow and cannot reasonably estimate the amount of any potential impact to Soliris revenues in Canada relating to any potential future price reduction.
+At this time, we cannot predict the duration, scope or outcome of these judicial review proceedings or any appeals that may follow and cannot reasonably estimate the amount of any forfeitures that will be required to be made or the potential impact to future Soliris revenues in Canada relating to any potential future price reduction.

-18. Restructuring and Related Expenses
+19. Restructuring and Related Expenses

 In the first quarter of 2017, we initiated a company-wide restructuring designed to help position the Company for sustainable, long-term growth that we believe will further allow us to fulfill our mission of serving patients and families with rare diseases.
 The initial restructuring activities primarily focused on a reduction of the Company's global workforce.
 In September 2017, we committed to an operational plan to realign the global organization with its refocused corporate strategy.
 The re-alignment focuses investments in priority growth areas to maximize leadership in complement and grow the rare disease business.
-The re-alignment also includes the relocation of the Company's headquarters to Boston, Massachusetts in the second quarter of 2018.
-Our New Haven, Connecticut site will continue to support employees working in the research and process development laboratories, the clinical supply and quality teams, nurse case management and a number of important enterprise business services.
-The plan is expected to further reduce the Company's global workforce by approximately 20.0%.
-The restructuring will achieve cost savings by focusing the development portfolio, simplifying business structures and processes across the Company's global operations, and closing of multiple Alexion sites, including ARIMF and certain regional and country-based offices.
+The re-alignment also included the relocation of the Company's headquarters to Boston, Massachusetts which was completed in the second quarter of 2018.
+Our New Haven, Connecticut site continues to support employees working in the research and process development laboratories, the clinical supply and quality teams, nurse case management and a number of important enterprise business services.
+The plan also reduced the Company's global workforce by approximately 20.0%.
+The restructuring is designed to result in cost savings by focusing the development portfolio, simplifying business structures and processes across the Company's global operations, and closing of multiple Alexion sites, including ARIMF and certain regional and country-based offices.